-Only in her sophomore year of college, Stewart already has a lot of experience at the national and international level.
+Going into college, Stewart already has a lot of experience at the national and international level.
 Stewart is a two-time Olympic Trials qualifier.
 In 2008, Stewart qualified in the 100-meter backstroke and the 100-meter butterfly.

 In 2011, Stewart competed at the FINA World Junior Championships where she finished second in the 50-meter butterfly.
 Stewart had two other top-eight finishes with a fifth-place 100-meter butterfly and a sixth-place 200-meter backstroke.

 2015 World Championships (Kazan, Russia)

 Stewart represented the U.S. at the 2015 World Championships in Kazan.
 She qualified in the 50 and 100-meter fly, and swam the butterfly leg on the 400 medley relay.
 In the 50-meter fly Stewart finished 9th, failing to advance to the championship final by just .03 seconds — she was the top finisher for the U.S.

--Orginally developed by Elle Meinholz
+-Originally developed by Elle Meinholz